IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

   }
   ```

-  The function `join` takes the JSON map of the `strings` and concatenates them back into a space delimited string.
+  The function `join` takes the JSON array of `strings` and concatenates them back into a space-delimited string.

   ```bash
   ibmcloud fn action invoke join --result --param words '["hello", "world"]'